PaoloDalena/mywebsite/content/publication/journal-article-bmjpo-choiceparents/index.md

 ---
-title: "Parental stress, depression, anxiety and participation to care in neonatal intensive care units: results of a prospective study in Italy, Brazil and Tanzania"
+title: "Implementation of the WHO Standards to assess quality of paediatric care at the facility level using service users’ perspective as source of data: a multicentre quality improvement study in Italy"
 authors:
 - Silvia Bressan
 - Giada Sartor